ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/discovery/limit_download_of_bgp_routes.md

 routes from other available routing protocols on the device.
 In this scenario, no BGP routes from the routing table will be collected.

-The lowest limit currently available is 10000 BGP routes.

 ![Limit download of BGP routes](limit-bgp-routes.png)